-Frequently we are starting an endeavor and from the start we encounter strong resistance to our efforts, not even from people but from circumstances around us.
-Are those Obstacles the Sign from Above that we are on a wrong path and should use our resources differently? or, may be otherwise, those obstacles are simply an opposition to holiness and should…
+Frequently we are starting an endeavor and from the start we encounter an obstacle, a strong resistance to our efforts, not even from people but from circumstances around us.
+Where do Obstacles come from?
+Are those Obstacles the Sign from Above that we are on a wrong path and should use our resources differently?
+Or, may be otherwise, those obstacles…

 Tisha B’Av is the lowest day in the Jewish calendar, however precisely because of its gloomy nature it is the most suitable day to rectify all the falls that happened on that day, in this time of the year.

 B”H By Kabbalist Rav Yitzchak Schwarts 1.
 The essence and power of grieving over the loss of the Holy Temple We are less than 2 days away from Tisha B’av—the day of the destruction of both Temples [and a number of other catastrophic events]….The question that keeps coming up every year is, ‘How can we mourn over something that we…

 Tefillah is extremely potent spiritual tool, however like every tool it needs proper tuning and usage skills – that’s what we’ll try to cover in this posting.
 There is a tremendous amount of literature dealing with the topics of prayer and meditation, however there is a lot of ambiguity in the meaning people give to those terms.
 Here is…

 Sefer Yitgaber KeAri, a compilation of the all-night study for next Thursday night, 5 Av, July 15th, in honor of the Holy Arizal, whose Yahrtzeit is that night and the Friday that follows.
 It is a translation of about 90% of the material found in the Tikkun 5 Av prepared by the Ben Ish Hai.